Do you have questions regarding the Mill Creek Log Jam project?

 The Union SWCD's ditch maintenance program consists of spraying to prevent the establishment of trees, brush, and noxious weeds, and mowing to allow safe passage and inspection of the ditches.
 In addition, other ongoing maintenance practices include repairing tile outlets and erosion problems along banks, maintaining the proper depth of ditches, promoting a 15-foot berm along the ditches for stability and maintenance access, and removal of trees that have fallen in or across the ditches.

 All properties exist in a watershed, an area of land drained by a stream, and every watershed varies in size and shape.
 Agricultural drainage tiles also drain the land and carry the water to the nearest stream in the watershed.
-Everyone in a watershed benefits from drainage access, but not all residents in a watershed with a maintained ditch are assessed the same rate.
+Everyone in a watershed benefits from drainage access, but not all residents in a watershed with a maintained ditch are assessed at the same rate.

 Some residents may experience more benefit from drainage than others, especially properties nearest a ditch.
-Therefore, properties closest to a ditch are assessed a higher percentage than properties at the outer edge of the watershed.
+Therefore, properties closest to a ditch are assessed at a higher percentage than properties at the outer edge of the watershed.

 Also, not all drainage ditches are maintained; therefore, if the property is bordering or outside of the watershed, there may not be an assessment for maintenance.
 Due to varying rates of runoff, agricultural properties are assessed at a lower rate per acre than commercial or residential sites.